 The new guidance says the original 1999 list did “not provide adequate coverage of small chalk streams in headwater areas, including seasonally flowing winterbournes” which are important for biodiversity and deserve protection.
-I agree, although in fact what the original list mostly missed was the numerous scarp-face chalk streams that rise along the spring line on the north-east facing edge of the chalk massif.
+I agree, although in fact what the original list mostly missed were the numerous scarp-face chalk streams that rise along the spring line on the north-east facing edge of the chalk massif.
 It also mixed up a few of the rivers in Yorkshire listing some several times with different names (because the local convention is for the river to take the name of the parish it is flowing through) and some not at all.
 In addition there were a few tiny little streams here and there which were missed, probably because you’d have to fall into them to find them.
-All these we’re easy omissions or confusions, but being a chalk stream nerd I could see the 1999 list was incomplete in the two areas I knew really well – Dorset and Norfolk – and started working on improving it.
+All these were easy omissions or confusions, but being a chalk stream nerd I could see the 1999 list was incomplete in the two areas I knew really well – Dorset and Norfolk – and started working on improving it.

 For my 2005 version I used OS maps and driving around the country looking off bridges.
 For my 2014 version I had the advantage of online satellite maps (making looking off bridges much easier and faster), a new online publication of highly detailed geological maps and a complete series of OS maps from 1946, maps which pre-dated the post-war land drainage works that can complicate things.
 I took the names from these OS maps where I could.

 In 2014 I also, with Dr Haydon Bailey’s help, refined what we mean by chalk stream.
 The River Nadder – as any fule knows – is a very different river to its neighbour, the Ebble.
 And yet they are both considered chalk streams.
 In fact no chalk stream is exactly like another, but as I went through the physical differences one river to the next, Haydon was able to help me group them into geological types.